ottenwbe/golook/README.md

 If you are like me, you have multiple machines connected in your local network, i.e., laptops, servers, nas, raspberry pi etc.
 Many a files on these machines are versioned in a (git) repository, tracked by a configuration management system, or are backed up.
 However, from time to time I wonder where a specific file is, e.g., 'where did I edit my new profile picture?'.
-At one point, while looking for a file, I recalled the distributed file search algorithms I studied at university, i.e., Chord and Can.
+At one point, while looking for a file  , I recalled the distributed file search algorithms I studied at university, i.e., Chord and Can.

 So I decided to implement a very simple distributed file search application based on broadcasts, denoted _golook_.
 And as a benefit I have the opportunity to learn go.